louiesch/Factory.Solution/README.md

-# _Sillystrings Factory_
+# _Dr.
+Sillystringz's Factory_

-#### _Independent coding assignment to get experience using ASP.NET Core MVC and Databases with many-to-many relationships to help a factory track machines and engineers._
+#### _Independent coding assignment to get experience using ASP.NET Core MVC and Databases with many-to-many relationships, to help a factory track machines and engineers._

 #### By _**Louie Schoenknecht**_